algolia/instantsearch/docgen/src/getting-started.md

 <link rel="stylesheet" type="text/css" href="https://cdn.jsdelivr.net/npm/instantsearch.js@2.0.0/dist/instantsearch-theme-algolia.min.css">
 ```

-You will then have access to the `instantsearch` function in the global scope (window).
+You will then have access to the `instantsearch` function in the global scope (`window`).

 The jsDeliver CDN is highly available with [over 110 locations](https://www.jsdelivr.com/features/network-map) in the world.

 ### From NPM/Yarn

-If you have a JavaScript build system, you can install **instantsearch.js** from NPM:
+If you have a JavaScript build system, you can install **InstantSearch.js** from NPM:

 ```javascript
 // `npm install instantsearch.js --save` OR